What Depardieu's conviction and Cannes' response means for #MeToo in France

 “It proved rapists aren’t just strangers in alleys,” said Piques.
 “They’re husbands.
 Colleagues.
 Respected men.”

 That shift in shame is now rippling through the cultural world — once seen as a bastion of male privilege.
-Recently, director Christophe Ruggia was convicted of abusing actor Adèle Haenel when she was a minor, though he is appealing; and actor-director Nicolas Bedos, was sentenced for sexual assault.
+Director Christophe Ruggia was recently convicted of abusing actor Adèle Haenel when she was a minor, though he is appealing; and actor-director Nicolas Bedos, was sentenced for sexual assault.

 Slowly but surely, yes.
 The system that long protected men like Depardieu is not yet dismantled, but it is shifting.